My resident gardening expert is my friend Maria.

 The result?
-My zucchini’s are looking better, the tomatoes are busting at the seams and my broccoli is HUGE!
+My zucchinis are looking better, the tomatoes are busting at the seams and my broccoli is HUGE!

-The fertilizer freebies fall into three main categories: food, plant and animal.
-Don’t expect to be able to do them all, because I surely won’t!
+Homemade plant food falls into three categories: food, plant, and animal.
+Don’t expect to be able to do them all because I surely won’t!
 But it’s a great place to start when you’re looking to feed your plants this season, and as you prepare the soil this fall for next year’s garden.
-In either case, be sure to pin this post so you have it ready when you are!

 - banana peels (chopped and planted at the bottom)